radcamp/radcamp.github.io/AF-Biota/04_PCA_API.md

 ```
 ![png](04_PCA_API_files/04_PCA_API_03_Anolis_PCA_PCS.png)

-You can see that indeed punc_ICST764 and punc_MUFAL9635 have positive values for PC1 and all the rest have negative valuse, so we can target them for removal in this way.
+You can see that indeed punc_ICST764 and punc_MUFAL9635 have positive values for PC1 and all the rest have negative values, so we can target them for removal in this way.
 We can construct a 'mask' based on the value of PC1, and then remove samples that don't pass this filter.

 ```python
 mask = pca.pcs.values[:, 0] > 0